Applying for a visa

 - Upload a colour scan of your passport in the 'Post submission uploads' section of your online application;

 - Self-funded international applicants are required to pay a deposit;

-- Students who are having their studies funded by Sponsorship (i.e. scholarship), do not have to pay the deposit.
-You must provide evidence of your sponsorship by supplying the Income Office at email@example.com with a copy of your sponsorship confirmation document or by completing a sponsorship authorisation form (PDF, 35kB).
-You must have also uploaded proof of your funding (Sponsorship Letter) to your online application and emailed the admissions team to let them know you have done it.
+- Students whose studies are fully funded by sponsorship (i.e. a scholarship) do not have to pay the deposit.
+You must provide evidence of your sponsorship by emailing the International Office (email@example.com) with a copy of your sponsorship confirmation document.
+You must also upload proof of your funding (i.e. your sponsorship letter) to your online application and email the admissions team to let them know you have done it.
 Please visit Financial evidence for your visa application for details.

-Note: a CAS cannot be issued unless the above actions are completed.
+A CAS cannot be issued unless the above actions have been completed.

 You will receive your CAS number by email.
-Once all the above requirements have been met, admissions teams aim to generate a CAS for you within a week.
+Once all the above requirements have been met, the admissions team aims to generate a CAS for you within a week.
 Please contact the admissions team or department with queries concerning your CAS.
 Contact information can be found on each entry in the programme finder.